Otavalo market visit 1946

 • With the resettlement the place was renamed San Luis de Otavalo.
 Its official name today.

 Although politically & economically things changed forever, socially the indigenous inhabitants tried to hold on to their own culture.
-Some customs & traditions they lost, others they kept.
+Some customs & traditions they lost, others they managed to rescue.

 • An example: Instead of holding on to their own language the Otavalos and most other indigenous people of Ecuador nowadays speak the Inca-language Quichua and/or Spanish.

-• That said, in both languages there are slight differences through the whole area, as well as between countries (Ecuador/Peru/Bolivia).
+• That said, in both languages there are slight differences through the region.
+As well as between countries (Ecuador/Peru/Bolivia).
 Almost like dialects.

 Otavalo market 1946